collaborativebioinformatics/virussusceptibility/README.md

 ## Methods

+The jupyter notebooks have been put in the `scripts/` directory.

 The CORD-19 dataset contains metadata and embeddings generated from articles related to Covid-19.
 We retrieved the embeddings with references to the original articles from the dataset.
 The embedding were generated with SPECTER (Scientific Paper Embeddings using Citation-informed TransformERs) [4].
 SPECTER is a method to generate high-quality article representations.
 The training of the model and its implementation details can be found in the original article [4].
 We created a vector database with 'insert', 'query', and 'retrieve' methods [9].
 Then, we inserted the CORD-19 embedding into the vector database.

 We download SPECTER from GitHub (https://github.com/allenai/specter) and used it to create an embedding for the example query ("What combinations of features predispose cohorts to virus susceptibility?").
 Then, we compare the embedding of this query with all the embeddings in the dataset and rank the comparisons according to cosine similarity.
 The best-ranked paper thus retrieved should be the closest to our query in terms of the context (it should have the highest cosine similarity measure).